Press enter or spacebar to select a desired language.

 • Please contact SEU financial services for information.
 A number of veterans and active duty doctoral students attend SEU using their GI Bill.

-Are there scholarships for clergy or faculty dependents?
+Are there scholarships for faculty dependents?

 Do you offer graduate fellowships for the doctoral program?